Last updated on July 16th, 2019

-A good mATX motherboard on the B460 chipset (for 8th gen Intel CPUs).
-6x USB ports + 6x SATA ports.
+A good mATX motherboard on the B450 chipset.
+6x USB ports + 4x SATA ports and 1x M.2.

 A great GPU for 1080p gaming.
-Although the RX 570 doesn’t need 8GB of VRAM, this is one of your best options in terms of price vs performance.
+An RX 580 is the best options in terms of price vs performance at this level.

 8GB HyperX Fury DDR4 RAM

 2x4GB 2666MHz DDR4 RAM.
 More RAM can be added if needed.

 - A small Phillips screwdriver

 Size #2 works well as a general rule.